CrisTain333/Picoritamy-client-repo/README.md

 ⚫️ Used React Hot Toast To show Erros & SuccessFull Messages.

+⚫️ Used AOS For Animation On Review Card.

  ## `Frameworks & Libraries , Package We Used In This Website`